ACTCollaboration/actsims/README.md

 ## Installation
 To install: `pip install -e . --user`

-Make sure that you have pulled a version of enlib after Jan 25 2018 (Sigurd merged in Mat's fix for an [issue](https://github.com/amaurea/enlib/issues/34) on that date)
+Make sure that you have pulled a version of enlib after Jan 25 2018 (Sigurd merged an important fix for an [issue](https://github.com/amaurea/enlib/issues/34) on that date)

 ### Feynman installation